 Background: Orexins, or hypocretins, produced by a small group of neurons in lateral hypothalamus, are involved in many physiological functions such as feeding, energy metabolism, sleep, arousal, reward, substance abuse, stress, as well as sympathetic and cardiovascular functions.
 OX2 is one of the two receptors for the orexins.
 The receptor is expressed in the brain regions such as the hypothalamus, hippocampus and thalamus.
 Recent studies have indicated that orexins may also be useful in the treatment of schizophrenia and other psychiatric disorders.

 Figure 1.
-Histogram showing receptor expression on cell surface measured by flow cytometry (FACS) using an anti-FLAG antibody.
+Dose-dependent stimulation of calcium flux upon treatment with ligand, measured with MultiscreenTM Calcium 1.0 No Wash Assay Kit (Multispan MSCA01).
+Figure 2.
+Dose-dependent accumulation of intracellular IP1 upon treatment with ligand, measured with IP-one Tb kit (Cisbio 62IPAPEC).
+Figure 3.
+Receptor expression on cell surface measured by flow cytometry (FACS) using an anti-FLAG antibody.
 Thin line: parental cells; thick line: receptor-expressing cells.